 It’s just a button.

-This problem is similar to the “what if’s”, but it is more about budget than planning.
+This problem is similar to the “what if’s”, but it is more about the budget than planning.
 My very first task, at that same job I mentioned above, was a production task.
 A client needed a button graphic for a website.
 It needed to say “Learn More”.
 I spent HOURS creating different button options.
 Some with rounded corners, some with none, one with a color variation and the other with a different font.
 Thinking back, I felt the need to impress the manager requesting the button and I worked on it in the evening and spent probably four hours creating button concepts.
 It turned into an obvious budget issue.
 I only billed one hour and ghosted the other three hours.
 The manager knew this, and told me the client was very satisfied with the options and appreciated our curiosity.
 But I wasn’t really curious.
 I was just eager to impress.

 Curiosity is good.
 But overlapping it with personal neediness, or ego, or a lack of design confidence can be a serious obstacle.
 If I had created two button options instead of six, and explained the rationale behind why I created those two, the job would have been finished.
 I would have had my evening back.